upenn-libraries/sdbmss/README_DOCKER.md

 Running SDBM using Docker
 =========================

-These are some preliminary instructions on running the SDBM app in multi-container configuration using docker-compose.
+These are some preliminary instructions on running the SDBM app in a multi-container configuration using docker-compose.

 Important notes: